Evolution of Conditional Entropy for Diffusion Dynamics on Graphs: Conclusions

 We begin our conclusions by summarizing and contextualizing our findings.
 We conclude by offering some insights into the potential impact of this work and foreseeable research directions that stem from it.

 We introduced a thermodynamic formalism for networks by combining diffusion dynamics and conditional entropy.
-The information-theoretical properties of Markov chains allowed us to investigate two local properties of diffusion on graphs: the first and second laws of thermodynamics.
+The information-theoretical properties of Markov chains allowed us to investigate monotonicity of diffusion dynamics on graphs.
 Based on this discussion, we decided to focus on heat diffusion, for which we derived an asymptotic formula.
 We provided the formulas and proofs of the eigendecomposition of the heat transition matrices for complete, path, and circulant graphs, which we use for fast computation of their conditional entropy curves.
 Our analysis of mixing times partially justifies the use of the complete and path graphs as extremal cases to bound the entropy of other graphs of the same size.
 We used circulant graphs to gain a deeper understanding of conditional entropy in terms of edge density and the network's diameter.
 We also showed experimentally that the conditional entropy of heat increases more rapidly on random structures such as Watts-Strogatz and ER graphs compared to their circulant counterparts.
 Finally, we proposed a mean-field approximation for ER graphs and demonstrated its quality experimentally.